In order to become a qualified teacher in the UK, you must meet certain academic criteria set by the UK Government.

 For Secondary applicants their degree should include a minimum content of 50% which is directly related to the subject which they are training to teach.
 If their degree is not in the subject specialism we encourage applicants to contact us to discuss their application on an individual basis.
 Applicants must be able to demonstrate appropriate subject knowledge for the age range they intend to teach and we often make offers which are conditional upon a Subject Knowledge Enhancement course being completed.

 Applicants with a non-UK degree will be required to demonstrate equivalence with UK standards through UK ENIC.

 All applicants must undertake an Enhanced Disclosure and Barring Service check (DBS) and an occupational health assessment to assess fitness for teaching.
-Applicants successful in securing a SCITT Tuition Fee place will be required to cover the cost of these clearances themselves – they are currently £52.80 for the DBS and £4.00 for the standard health assessment however if this health assessment raised any issues further reports may be required at additional expense to the applicant.
+The costs of these clearances are currently £49.20 for the DBS and £4.00 for the standard fit to teach health assessment.
+If the fit to teach assessment raises any issues further reports may be required at additional expense to the applicant.

 Applicants from non EU countries must hold an appropriate visa stating that they are eligible to study in the UK for the duration of the course.
 The Wildern Partnership and our Partnership Schools are not able to provide sponsorship for a Visa.

 Prior school experience is not required in order to apply for a teacher training programme.
 However, it is advisable that applicants undertake appropriate educational experience in order to support their application and interview.
 Evidence of any school or practical experience will be discussed at interview.